-8 Keto Friendly Foods You Haven’t Tried YetArticle posted in: Diet & Nutrition
+8 Low-Carb Foods You Haven’t Tried YetArticle posted in: Diet & Nutrition

-Sometimes following a keto lifestyle can feel repetitive, as with anything you stick to in your daily life.
+Sometimes following a low-carb lifestyle can feel repetitive, as with anything you stick to in your daily life.
 Even our everyday activities can feel like an endless loop.
-While we like to think of keto eating as a lifestyle change rather than a diet, it can still sometimes feel monotonous—even if you have a delicious and versatile meal delivery service like the South Beach Diet.
-To help you keep things interesting, we’ve come up with a list of keto friendly foods you may not have tried or even discovered yet!
+While we like to think of low-carb eating as a lifestyle change rather than a diet, it can still sometimes feel monotonous.
+To help you keep things interesting, we’ve come up with a list of low-carb foods you may not have tried or even discovered yet!
 Check them out below for some nutrition and health benefits.

-Here are eight must-try keto friendly foods to pick up on your next shopping trip:
+Here are eight must-try low-carb foods to pick up on your next shopping trip:

 Ghee is clarified butter that contains fewer dairy proteins.
 According to Healthline, it’s made by “heating butter and allowing the liquid and milk portion to separate from the fat.
 The milk caramelizes and becomes a solid, and the remaining oil is ghee.”